Skip to content

 This blog theme already uses a theme toggle that updates html[data-theme] in real time.
 This means we can rely on CSS selectors based on data-theme and avoid adding JavaScript listeners for every image.

-The solution was to introduce a small opt-in attribute that applies a CSS filter only when the dark theme is active.
+The solution was to introduce small opt-in attributes that apply a CSS filter only when a specific theme is active.

 In global.css we added the following rules: